How to Log into cPanel

 Use https and your server's Site IP address followed by a colon and the secure port number 2083:

 - This will produce a browser warning.
 Please see the following article for instructions on how to bypass this:

-Using the Direct Option 2 with the Site IP address will redirect you to the Server Hostname URL as shown in Direct Option 1.
+- Using Direct Option 2 with the Site IP address will redirect you to the Server Hostname URL as shown in Direct Option 1.

-You can still use the Direct Option 2 method without using the HTTPS; however, you need to use the port 2082.
+- You can use the Direct Option 2 method without using the "https"; however, you need to use port 2082.